nwwatson/nwwatson.github.io/_posts/2015-04-19-thrity-minutes-a-day.markdown

 date:   2015-04-19 19:35:12
 categories: learning
 comments: true
+description: >
+  One of the most important things that a software developer can do is to continuously learn.
 ---

 One of the most important things that a software developer can do is to continuously